 Here is another rhythm and blues song that was given the rock and roll treatment to make it more appealing to the rock-crazed crowd of the 1960s.
 Richard Berry recorded the original Louie Louie in 1955.
 The Kingsmen gave Berry’s song a twist in 1963.
 It is a rock and pop standard, a Hall of Famer, and one of the most influential musical pieces of the 20th century.

-This worship song is written by Rick Founds who composed it during a morning devotion in 1989.
+This worship song was written by Rick Founds, who composed it during a morning devotion in 1989.
 Did you know that he wrote it while watching TV and reading the scriptures on his PC monitor?

 Since then, “Lord I Lift Your Name on High” has different style interpretations like rock, hip hop, R&B, and reggae, to name some.
-It’s also been translated into languages, like Dutch, Spanish, Portuguese, Finnish, Slovenian, and Polish, among others.
-This 3 chord guitar song is one of the first songs that beginners want to learn in their guitar not just because it’s easy but also inspiring.
+It’s also been translated into languages like Dutch, Spanish, Portuguese, Finnish, Slovenian, and Polish, among others.
+This 3 chord guitar song is one of the first songs that beginners want to learn on their guitar, not just because it’s easy but also inspiring.